DavidChristianOhnmacht/DavidChristianOhnmacht.github.io/_pages/about.md

   </div>
 </p>

 Research Highlights
 ======

-In the manuscript [Quartet tomography in multiterminal Josephson junctions](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.L241407) we manged to apply a machine learning algorithm to analyze the specroscopic data of an Andreev molecule of the IBM Zurich group to find signatures of Quartet processes and hybridzation.
+In the manuscript [Quartet tomography in multiterminal Josephson junctions](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.L241407) we apply a machine learning algorithm to analyze the specroscopic data of an [Andreev molecule measured by the IBM Zurich group](https://www.nature.com/articles/s41467-023-42356-6) to find signatures of Quartet processes related to hybridzation.

 <p align="center">
   <div style="display: inline-block; text-align: center; margin-right: 20px;">